Naturals: Natural numbers

 suc m : ℕ

-suc :
+and suc

-Here is the name of the datatype we are defining, and zero and suc (short for successor) are the constructors of the datatype.
+(short for successor) are the constructors of the datatype.

 Both definitions above tell us the same two things:

-• Base case: zero is a natural number.
+is also a natural number.

 Further, these two rules give the only ways of creating natural numbers.
 Hence, the possible natural numbers are: